SamMobile has affiliate and sponsored partnerships. If you buy something through one of these links, we may earn a commission.

 The way I like to think about it is that MediaTek might be the best backdoor, or Trojan horse if you will, Exynos could hope for.
 But, of course, for this 3D chess strategy to work, Samsung would have to make sure that every premium-grade Exynos chip released from here on out is darn near perfect.
 Likewise, MediaTek would have to play its part in keeping the pressure on Qualcomm as Exynos prepares to strike.

 However, this strategy wouldn't work for flagship phones right now.
-The Dimensity 9300+ chip used by the Galaxy Tab S10 series might look powerful next to the Snapdragon 8 Gen 2, but it still can't outperform the newer Snapdragon 8 Gen 3.
-Neither MediaTek nor Exynos are ready to bring Qualcomm down at this very moment, but the tables could turn in the coming years.
+The Dimensity 9300+ chip used by the Galaxy Tab S10 series looks powerful next to the Snapdragon 8 Gen 2.
+But it can't outperform the newer Snapdragon 8 Gen 3.
+Neither MediaTek or Exynos are ready to bring Qualcomm down at this very moment.
+But the tables could turn in the coming years.
 And by involving MediaTek in its fight, Samsung could help Exynos in the long run.

 Then again, even if this is something Samsung might have been planning all along, the plan could still backfire.
 If it does, we might end up with even fewer premium Galaxy phones taking advantage of the superior Qualcomm solution and more markets using a mix of poorer Exynos and Mediatek chips.